Bloomsburg University (Spanish)

-For my internship I went to San Juan, Puerto Rico to work as a volunteer at a Catholic orphanage.
+For my internship I went to San Juan, Puerto Rico to work as a volunteer at an orphanage.
 There I helped with homework assignments, tutored individual students, and organized after school activities.
-The social worker put me to work making phone calls for students who weren't showing up to school too.

 For three years I taught Spanish to grades K-8 in Colorado Springs.
-Currently I am finishing up my International MBA at the University of Denver.
 Some of the Spanish countries I have worked/played in are Mexico, Dominican Republic, Puerto Rico, Spain, and Ecuador.

 As for some Spanish adventures...

 During college, I went to climb Orizaba, the tallest mountain in Mexico.
 I was working for the Bloomsburg University's outdoor program,Quest, I served as the group's translator and organized logistics before the trip.
-Since then I have gone back to Mexico to guide some rock climbing in El Potrero Chico and do some translating for a private client.
-Two years ago I went to Ecuador to do some surfing and climb Cotopaxi.
+Since then I have gone back to Mexico to guide rock climbing in El Potrero Chico and translate for a client.
+In 2014, I went to Ecuador to do some surfing and climb the mountain Cotopaxi.